 Stallone was thrilled with the offer but – despite only having about $100 bucks to his name – he declined.
 He wanted to play the role of Rocky himself.

-In fact, he wanted so badly to play the part that he offered to work on the film for free.
-Emphatically Stallone was told, "That's not how it works in Hollywood."
+In fact, he wanted so badly to play the part of Rocky that he offered to work on the film for free.
+But he was advised emphatically by the studio heads that, "That's not how it works in Hollywood."

 The offer shot up to $300,000.
-Stallone refused again, explaining to the studio that he couldn't risk giving up on his dream role and going through the rest of his life wondering, "What if?"
+Stallone refused again, explaining to the studio that he couldn't risk giving up on his dream role and going through the rest of his life wondering "What if?"

-Stallone finally won the fight.
+Stallone won the fight.

-The studio agreed to let Stallone play Rocky, but he would only be paid the original $20,000 that was offered for the screenplay.
-While working on the film, he would also earn an additional $340 per week, which was the minimum scale for an actor.
+The studio agreed to let him play Rocky, but he would only be paid the original $20,000 that had been offered for the screenplay.
+Also, while working as an actor on the film, he would only get an additional $340 per week–the minimum scale for an actor.

 The film won three Academy Awards in the categories for Best Picture, Best Director, and Best Film Editing.
-It also fostered a highly lucrative film franchise that has since grossed nearly $1 billion dollars and made Sylvester Stallone an international movie star.
+It also fostered a lucrative film franchise that has since grossed nearly $1 billion dollars and made Sylvester Stallone an international movie star.

-The moral of the story?
+What’s the moral of the story?

-Always look at the big picture.
+Trust your instincts, stick to your guns, and always look at the big picture.